gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For additional background information about this change, see the [Groovy chapter](userguide/groovy_plugin.html#N1289B) of the Gradle user guide.

-### Renamed `add()` methods
+### Renamed several `add()` methods

+To improve consistency in the Gradle API, we've replaced the container `add()` methods with a `create()` method.
+Since well before Gradle 1.0, every container type has had a number of `create()` methods which both create a new object and add it to the container.
+Some older container types also define an `add()` method which does the same thing, but also conflicts with the `add()` method inherited from `java.util.Collection` which simply adds an object rather than creating it.
+To simplify this, these `add()` methods have now been deprecated and will be removed in Gradle 2.0.

+The methods in question are:

-`ConfigurationContainer.add()`
+- `ConfigurationContainer.add()`
-`SourceSetContainer.add()`
+- `SourceSetContainer.add()`
-`TaskContainer.add()`
+- `TaskContainer.add()`

 ### `StartParameter.getMergedSystemProperties()` method is deprecated

-This method is no longer used internally so it does not make sense to keep it in the public API.
+This method was used internally and was not intended to form part of the public API.
+It has now been deprecated and will be removed in Gradle 2.0.

 ## Potential breaking changes

+### Renamed `add()` method on incubating `PublicationContainer`

+The incubating [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the new publish plugins leverages the new support for polymorphic domain object containers in Gradle.
+This change involved switching from the custom `add`() methods to the standard `create()`, as described above.
+The semantics of the replacement methods is identical to those replaced.

+This change does not effect publications added to the PublicationContainer using [a configuration block](javadoc/org/gradle/api/publish/PublishingExtension.html#publications), but will impact publications added directly using the `add()` method.

 ### `ProjectDependency` and `ExtensionContainer` now have an internal protocol

-This means that the users should not create own implementations of `org.gradle.api.artifacts.ProjectDependenc` or `org.gradle.api.plugins.ExtensionContainer`.
+This means that the users should not create their own implementations of `org.gradle.api.artifacts.ProjectDependency` or `org.gradle.api.plugins.ExtensionContainer`.
 This change should not affect any builds because there are no known use cases supporting custom instances of these API classes.

-### Renamed `add()` method on PublicationContainer

-The incubating [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the new publish plugins leverages the new support for polymorphic domain object containers in Gradle.
-This change involved switching from the custom `add` methods to the standard `create`.
-The semantics of the replacement methods is identical to those replaced.

-This change does not effect publications added to the PublicationContainer using [a configuration block](javadoc/org/gradle/api/publish/PublishingExtension.html#publications), but will impact publications added directly using `add()`.

 ### Changes to exceptions thrown on project evaluation

 The exception thrown by Gradle when on build script error or other configuration problem has changed.
-All such exceptions are now chained in ProjectConfigurationException.
+All such exceptions are now chained in a `ProjectConfigurationException`.
 This change will only impact code that explicitly catches and processes an exception thrown by Gradle when configuring a project.

 ### Incubating `StartParameter.isParallelThreadCountConfigured()` method removed

-It is not needed internally and it shouldn't be needed by the users, too.
+This incubating method was used internally and was not intended to form part of the public API.
+It has now been removed.

 ### Upper bound removed from Tooling API `ModelBuilder`

-In Gradle 1.6, we've started work to support custom tooling API models.
-As a result, the tooling API models are no longer required to extend the
-`org.gradle.tooling.model.Model` marker interface.
+In Gradle 1.6, we've started work to allow plugins to provide custom tooling API models.
+A consequence of this work is that the tooling API models are no longer required to extend the `org.gradle.tooling.model.Model` marker interface.
 The upper bound `extends Model` has been removed from the type parameter of `ModelBuilder`.
+This change should be both source and binary compatible.

 ### Tooling API `ProjectConnection.model()` no longer throws `UnknownModelException`

-With support for custom tooling API models, it is no longer possible to determine whether a model is supported without configuring the target build.
+To support for custom tooling API models, it is no longer possible to determine whether a model is supported without configuring the target build.
 This exception is now thrown when the result is requested, rather than when the builder is created.

 ### Wrapper environment variable `GRADLE_WRAPPER_ALWAYS_UNPACK` and `GRADLE_WRAPPER_ALWAYS_DOWNLOAD` no longer supported